microsoft/kernel-memory/infra/README.md

 Kernel Memory web service is deployed with `AuthenticationType` set to `APIKey` and default API keys are random GUIDs.
 Each request requires the `Authorization` HTTP header, passing one of the two keys.

 > [!WARNING]
-> It is highly recommended to change the default API keys after deployment.
+> If you want to change the API keys after deployment.
 You can do this by updating the
 > `KernelMemory__ServiceAuthorization__AccessKey1` and `KernelMemory__ServiceAuthorization__AccessKey2` > **environment variables** in the Container App.
 >
 > Refer [to this screenshot](./images/ACA-EnvVar.png) or to the documentation